Sephiryah/website-berners-lee/README.md

     - vO.3  - Added a list of Social Media
             - Remove <h3> tags and put <p> and <strong> tag for Movie Title
     - v0.31 - Fixe of the icon not appearing
+    - v0.32 - Fix of Linkedin Icon not appearing